pdedkov/lostfilm/README.md

 # lostfilm.tv
-Moninor lostfilm.tv for new episodes and automaticaly download configured ones
+Monitor lostfilm.tv for new episodes and automaticaly download configured ones